SciRuby/iruby/README.md

     iruby notebook

+#### Windows
+At first install IPython/Jupyter.
+I reccomend an installation using [Enthought Canopy](https://www.enthought.com/).

+After that install libzmq.dll (v3.2.x, x86) from [the website of ZeroMQ](http://zeromq.org/area:download).

+Rename `libzmq-v100-mt-3_x_x.dll` to `libzmq.dll`.

+Add the path to /bin to the PATH system variable.

+Run two commands below:

+    gem install ffi-rzmq
+    gem install iruby

+Now you can run iruby with:

+    iruby notebook

 Take a look at the [example notebook](http://nbviewer.ipython.org/urls/raw.github.com/SciRuby/sciruby-notebooks/master/getting_started.ipynb) and the [collection of notebooks](https://github.com/SciRuby/sciruby-notebooks/) which includes a Dockerfile to create a containerized installation of iruby and other scientific gems.
 You can find the prebuild image at [dockerhub](https://registry.hub.docker.com/u/minad/sciruby-notebooks/).